 Why AI-powered customer engagement fails without complete conversation data

-In practice, many initiatives fail to deliver sustained value.
-The issue is rarely the capability of the AI models or the choice of technology.
-More often, it is the quality and completeness of the data feeding them.
-AI can only work with what it can see, and in most organizations, customer conversations are only partially visible.
+In practice, however, many initiatives struggle to deliver sustained value.
+The issue is rarely the capability of the AI models or the technology platform itself.
+More often, the limitation is the quality and completeness of the data feeding those systems.

 Why complete conversation data is the foundation for AI success